What is pupil premium?

 Why should I apply?

-- Depending on the category of your entitlement, your child will have access to a range of benefits such as: free breakfast club, free school milk, support in academic learning and free school meals when in the Junior School.
+- Depending on the category of your entitlement, your child will have access to a range of benefits such as: free school milk, support in academic learning and free school meals when in the Junior School.

 - Application, eligibility and benefits for Pupil Premium are handled discretely, confidentially and flexibly.
 For example: if you choose not to access Free School Meals, you may still wish your child to receive other benefits.